nucypher/nucypher/docs/source/architecture/slashing.rst

         max_allowed_stake = pre_slashed_total_stake - slashing_amount

        Therefore, for any period moving forward the sum of sub-stakes for that period cannot be more than ``max_allowed_stake``.
     b.
-For each period moving forward ensure that the amount of locked tokens is less than or equal to ``max_allowed_stake``.
+For the current and next periods ensure that the amount of locked tokens is less than or equal to ``max_allowed_stake``.
 If not, then reduce the shortest sub-stake to ensure that this occurs; then the next shortest and so on, as necessary for the period.
     c.
 Since sub-stakes can extend over multiple periods and can only have a single fixed amount of tokens for all applicable periods (see `Sub-stakes`_), the resulting amount of tokens remaining in a sub-stake after slashing is the minimum amount of tokens it can have across all of its relevant periods.
 To clarify, suppose that a sub-stake is locked for periods ``n`` and ``n+1``, and the slashing algorithm first determines that the sub-stake can have 10 tokens in period ``n``, but then it can only have 5 tokens in period ``n+1``.
 In this case, the sub-stake will be slashed to have 5 tokens in both periods ``n`` and ``n+1``.
     d.
 The above property of sub-stakes means that there is the possibility that the total amount of locked tokens for a particular period could be reduced to even lower than the ``max_allowed_stake`` when unnecessary.
-Therefore, the algorithm may create new sub-stakes on the staker's behalf to utilize tokens locked in the future during earlier periods, so that the staker is not excessively punished in earlier periods.
+Therefore, the slashing algorithm may create new sub-stakes on the staker's behalf to utilize tokens in the earlier period, when a sub-stake is needed to be reduced to an even lower value because of the next period.
+In the example above in c), the sub-stake was reduced to 5 tokens because of period ``n+1``, so there are 5 "extra" tokens `(10 - 5)` available in period ``n`` that can still be staked; hence, a new sub-stake with 5 tokens would be created to utilize these tokens in period ``n``.
 This benefits both the staker, by ensuring that their remaining tokens are efficiently utilized, and the network by maximizing its health.

 To reinforce the algorithm, consider the following example stake and different slashing scenarios: